 Maximizing Opportunities in Cocoa Activity (MOCA)

 Côte D’Ivoire’s cocoa sector is valued at $4 billion annually.
-As the country’s number-one export and foreign exchange earner, it also represents more than 40% of the world’s cocoa supply.
+As the country’s number-one export and foreign exchange earner, it also represents more than 40 percent of the world’s cocoa supply.
 As a whole, the crop contributes to roughly 15 percent of the West African nation’s GDP.

 Earnings from the cultivation and sale of cocoa support 5 million people in Côte d’Ivoire, including an estimated 1 million smallholder farmers and their families.
 On average, these are producers who live on less than $2.00 per day and grow cocoa on small plots of between 2-5 hectares with low or declining productivity.